- Why Use a VPN for PUBG?

 One of the most important things to consider is your online safety.
 The internet isn’t as it was a decade ago.
 Even then you were not safe to access it without proper precautions.
 When it comes to gaming, any hacker with the right tools can launch a DDoS attack.
 If you’re not familiar with the term, let me enlighten you.
 A DDoS attack is where a hacker overwhelms your internet connection with information packets, in other words, botnets.
 This will stop the information from flowing to the server and will terminate your access to the server you’re trying to reach.

 However, these attacks rely on your IP address to occur.
 Luckily, a VPN will encrypt your data and hide your IP address.
-That’s where it protects your from these attack without you even moving a muscle.
+That’s where it protects you from these attacks without you even moving a muscle.

 Maintain Good Speed

 All you have to do in this situation is to connect to any VPN server you want (The closer the better).
-That way, your data will be protected from the eyes of your ISP by a military-grade VPN encryption, hence, you’ll avoid throttling.
+That way, your data will be protected from the eyes of your ISP by military-grade VPN encryption.
+Hence, you’ll avoid throttling.
 You have nothing to worry about.
 All that’s required of you is a single tap on the connect button, your VPN will take care of the rest.

 Access New Servers